 Business grants are the government’s way of enacting policy, and it’s also their way to support the local Business grants are the government’s way of enacting policy, and it’s also their way to support the local economy.

-Brand new businesses are generally ineligible for cash grants because there's too much risk.
-All business grants have to be safe.
-The government wants to be betting on something that's likely to be successful.
-As a brand new business owner who is untested, they don't know if you're safe yet.
+Brand-new businesses are generally ineligible for cash grants because there’s too much risk.
+All business grants must be safe.
+The government wants to be betting on something that’s likely to be successful.
+As a brand-new business owner who is untested, they don’t know if you’re safe yet.